bparanj/crystal/computer/os/linux/cli-edit.md

-**Command line editing** in Linux refers to the ability to edit and manipulate text in the command line interface (CLI) as you type commands.
-This feature is primarily provided by the shell (like **Bash**) and allows users to navigate, modify, and recall previous commands efficiently.
+**Command line editing** in Linux is the ability to edit and manipulate text in the command line interface (CLI) as you type commands.
+This feature is provided by the shell (like **Bash**) and allows users to navigate, modify, and recall previous commands efficiently.

 ### Key Features:
 1. **Navigating the Command Line**: